 Add the rums, pineapple juice, tangerine juice and coconut cream to an ice filled cocktail shaker and shake vigorously until well mixed and chilled.
 Pour into a chilled martini glass and garnish with the fresh pineapple and the edible orchid.

-SHIRLEY TEMPLE & ROY ROGERS
+The SHIRLEY TEMPLE

 We can't forget these two famous non alcoholic drinks for the kiddies!
 The Shirley Temple is simply lemon lime soda with a Maraschino cherry.